llm

 Configuration

 The llm.core service holds only one config.
-Provider-specific settings (BaseURL, APIKey) live on the provider microservice.
+Provider-specific settings (the provider’s endpoint URL config, APIKey) live on the provider microservice.

 llm.core